ricardo85x/OpenPandoraBox/README.md

 1 - Install the apk

-2 - update the config.json on /data/data/com.openpandorabox/files
+2 - Update the path settings on Settings -> General

-3 - update the keymap.json on /data/data/com.openpandorabox/files
+3 - Update the platform settings on Settings -> Platforms

 4 - Done

+It is possible to customize the settings directly on these files:

+- /data/data/com.openpandorabox/files/config.json
+- /data/data/com.openpandorabox/files/keymap.json

 This frontend will look for gamelist.xml, to get the path, name, desc, image and video.